cforlando/orlando-walking-tours-android/README.md

 email: markomarksdev@gmail.com

 ---
+## Installation
+To be able to build and run this app would need
+- Android studio - 2.1
+- Android 6.0 (API 23) SDK and tools
+- buildToolsVersion - 23.0.2

 ## Models
 New classes that would hold some kind of data should be stored in the **com.codefororlando.orlandowalkingtours.models package**.

 ## Managers
 If we ever need to pull data from new data sources, classes that would be handling such requests should be stored in the **com.codefororlando.orlandowalkingtours.managers** package.
 We are using [ion](https://github.com/koush/ion) for pulling the data from the API.
 Look at the implentation of **HistoricLandmarkManager.java** as an example.